oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/usage.md

 ### Always use external state

 Regardless of the domain home source type, we recommend that you always keep state outside the Docker image.
-This includes JDBC stores for leasing tables, JMS and transaction stores, EJB timers, JMS queues, and so on.
+This includes cluster database leasing tables, JMS and transaction stores, EJB timers, and so on.
 This ensures that data will not be lost when a container is destroyed.

 We recommend that state be kept in a database to take advantage of built-in database server high availability features, and the fact that disaster recovery of sites across all but the shortest distances, almost always requires using a single database server to consolidate and replicate data (DataGuard).

+For more information see:
+- [Tuning JDBC Stores](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/perfm/storetune.html#GUID-F868624F-2898-4330-AF96-FC0EAB3CFE0A) in _Tuning Performance of Oracle WebLogic Server_.
+- [Using a JDBC Store](https://www.oracle.com/pls/topic/lookup?ctx=en/middleware/fusion-middleware/weblogic-server/12.2.1.4/perfm&id=STORE-GUID-328FD4C1-91C4-4901-B1C4-97B9D93B2ECE) in _Administering the WebLogic Persistent Store_.
+- [High Availability Best Practices](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/jmsad/best_practice.html#GUID-FB97F9A2-E6FA-4C51-B74E-A2A5DDB43B8C) in _Administering JMS Resources for Oracle WebLogic Server_.
+- [Leasing](https://docs.oracle.com/pls/topic/lookup?ctx=en/middleware/fusion-middleware/weblogic-server/12.2.1.4/jmsad&id=CLUST-GUID-8F7348E2-7C45-4A6B-A72C-D1FB51A8E83F) in _Administering Clusters for Oracle WebLogic Server_.

 ### Requirements for JRF domain types